Unlocking the potential of FEMALE leaders in education

-Women must have more leadership opportunities and roles.
+Women must have more leadership opportunities and roles to improve society for us all.
 Whilst this is not unique to education, academia can set the bar.

 Universities and colleges are places where women can access leadership skills, best practice for gender policies can be demonstrated, and new research on gender issues can be pioneered.

 Women in leadership roles within universities and colleges can encourage more women to pursue leadership and counteract unconscious gender biases: transforming society so that it works better for everyone.